WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 HOW WILL I COMMUNICATE WITH AND HEAR FROM MY SON DURING THE SUMMER?

-Campers are required to write home to their parents at least three times per week.
-Counselors will track this process on a regular basis.
+Campers are required to write home to their parents at least twice per week.
 Campers will also receive daily U.S. mail (except for Sundays).
-In addition, parents can send email “bunk notes” to their children through services offered by our partners at Bunk1.com.
-In addition, we post photos regularly to our photo gallery hosted by Bunk1.com.
-Parents can obtain a Bunk1.com account through our website to view photos and news and purchase units of bunk notes to send to their children.
+In addition, parents can email their children through services offered by our partners at Camp In Touch.
+In addition, we post photos regularly to our photo gallery hosted by Camp In Touch.

 CAN I VISIT OR CALL MY SON DURING THE SUMMER?

-Parents are strongly discouraged from calling or visiting their sons during the summer sessions, unless for family emergency.
-An overriding exception to this rule is that campers are either allowed to call home or receive a call from their parents on their birthday if it occurs during the camping season
+We do not allow calls or visits except in the case of a family emergency.
+An overriding exception to this rule is that campers are either allowed to call home or receive a call from their parents on their birthday if it occurs during the camping season.

-WHAT IS YOUR POLICY ON SENDING FOOD CARE PACKAGES?
+WHAT IS YOUR POLICY ON BRINGING IN AND/OR RECEIVING FOOD?

-Personal snack foods and any food packages arriving at camp at any time are not allowed.
-This policy exists to further ensure bunk cleanliness and the general health of our campers – which is often compromised by the storage and consumption of these foods.
+The only foods we allow campers to bring in or receive while they are here are sunflower seeds and gum.
+This policy exists to further ensure bunk cleanliness and the general health of our campers.
 All campers will be allowed to bring one case (24 bottles) of plastic sports drink or water to camp.
 No soda or aluminum cans are allowed.
 Snack foods are available throughout the day.

-CAN I SEND OTHER CARE PACKAGES TO MY SON DURING THE SUMMER?
+CAN I SEND CARE PACKAGES TO MY SON DURING THE SUMMER?

 I UNDERSTAND THAT BAUERCREST IS PRIMARILY A SPORTS CAMP.
 MY SON ENJOYS PLAYING SPORTS BUT HE IS NOT A HIGH-PERFORMING ATHLETE.
 HOW WILL HE DO IN THIS ENVIRONMENT?